Noctiluca

-Noctiluca scintillans is a marine species of dinoflagellate that can exist in a green or red form, depending on the pigmentation in its vacuoles.
+Noctiluca is a genus of dinoflagellates in the family Noctilucaceae.
+Its only species is Noctiluca scintillans, a marine species that can exist in a green or red form, depending on the pigmentation in its vacuoles.
 It can be found worldwide, but its geographical distribution varies depending on whether it is green or red.
 This unicellular microorganism is known for its ability to bioluminesce, giving the water a bright blue glow seen at night.
 However, blooms of this species can be responsible for environmental hazards, such as toxic red tides.
 They may also be an indicator of anthropogenic eutrophication.

 Etymology

 The name Noctiluca scintillans comes from the Latin Noctiluca, meaning "light at night" and scintillans, meaning "shining, throwing out flashes of light".

 Description

 Taxonomy

 It was classified with the jellyfish until 1873 when Ernst Haeckel decided to move it to the crystoflagellates with the dinoflagellates.
 This remained the case until 1920 when Charles Atwood Kofoid finally placed it in the order Noctilucales following certain observations.
 This classification is still subject to discussion today and the relationship of Noctiluca to the dinoflagellates is not yet clearly demonstrated, as the results of analysis are still too variable to assert a single classification.

 At present, it is part of the phylum Myzozoa, which are unicellular flagellated organisms.
 It is then part of the class Dinophyceae, which has two flagella, the order Noctilucales, whose nucleus is not dinokaryonic in the adult, and the family Noctilucaceae, which has a globular shape with a tentacle.